Yingkou Liaoning, China Travel Guide

 Limited luxury and boutique shopping options exist.
 Primary retail malls, like Wanda Plaza, feature a mix of international and domestic brands, department stores, and entertainment facilities.
 These malls create a modern shopping experience.

-Support local businesses and artisans where possible.
+Support local businesses and artisans if you can.
 Be mindful of the origins of products, notably if purchasing products with questionable sourcing.